BagToad/BagToad/template.md

 I'm a Support Engineer for GitHub, but I like making things.
 Something about automating manual processes satisfies my soul ❤️

 Please have a look at my projects!
-I think they're neat and I pour my heart and soul it.
+I think they're neat and I pour my heart and soul into everything.

 - 🔗 [Zendesk Link Collector](https://github.com/BagToad/Zendesk-Link-Collector)
   - A powerful browser extension to aggregate Zendesk ticket data based on RegEx patterns.